-- Represent both the country and the region at the JCB, recognizing the importance of voicing the needs of the country, the region and the disease-endemic countries in the Board's deliberations. - Familiarization with the work of TDR and the regional issues by: - reading background information provided by the Program and/or the Regional Office the TDR website is http://www.who.int/tdr - making contact with (or visiting) current and/or past representatives who have attended JCB sessions, - making contact with (or visiting) key national or neighboring country scientists who are familiar with the work of TDR (details to be provided by TDR), - making contact with (or visiting) the Regional Office.
+- Represent both the country and the region at the JCB, recognizing the importance of voicing the needs of the country, the region and the disease endemic countries in the Board's deliberations. - Familiarization with the work of TDR and the regional issues by: - o reading background information provided by the Program and/or the Regional Office the TDR website is www.who.int/tdr, - o making contact with (or visiting) current and/or past representatives who have attended JCB sessions, - o making contact with (or visiting) key national or neighboring country scientists who are familiar with the work of TDR (details to be provided by TDR), - o making contact with (or visiting) the Regional Office.

-- Secure national briefing before the JCB session and provide feedback to the Government after the JCB session. - Secure briefing from the Regional Office before the JCB session and provide feedback to the Regional Office after the JCB session, with possible attendance at the Regional Committee meeting, at TDR's expense if appropriate. - Participate in the following meetings just prior to the JCB: - the JCB briefing meeting, - the meeting of regional representatives, aimed primarily at disease endemic countries. - Participate in the virtual network of regional representatives. - Keep JCB dates free to ensure attendance for the whole term of office if nominated by the Government for the full period if not nominated for the full period or if changes occur, brief the successor.
-Ensure availability of suitable alternates in case of absence and brief them thoroughly. - At the end of the term of office, be prepared to provide briefing to the next regional representative. - 5.
-It is recommended that all JCB representatives have the following qualifications: - Expertise in the field of one or more of the communicable diseases dealt with by TDR, preferably from the research side or with good knowledge of the research issues. - Experience preferably as a research coordinator in or linked to the Ministry of Health or the Ministry of Science and Technology, with experience in the overall coordination of national health research activities and collaboration with the Regional Office and TDR. - Fluency in English or French, the working languages of WHO as the Executing Agency for TDR. - Familiarity with the workings of WHO or other UN specialized agencies and past experience in their governing body and/or international scientific meetings. - Knowledge of the work of TDR or willingness to rapidly acquire such knowledge. - Cooperating Parties participating as observers should preferably also meet these qualifications.
+- Secure national briefing before the JCB session and provide feedback to the government after the JCB session. - Secure briefing from the Regional Office before the JCB session and provide feedback to the Regional Office after the JCB session, with possible attendance at the Regional Committee meeting, if possible. - Participate in the following meetings just prior to the JCB: - o the JCB briefing meeting, - o the meeting of regional representatives, aimed primarily at disease endemic countries. - Participate in the virtual network of regional representatives. - Keep JCB dates free to ensure attendance for the whole term of office if nominated by the Government for the full period - if not nominated for the full period or if changes occur, brief the successor.
+Ensure availability of suitable alternates in case of absence and brief them thoroughly. - At the end of the term of office, be prepared to provide briefing to the next regional representative. - Assist, as required, in raising resources for research for health, especially for the neglected diseases, at the national, regional and global level.